San Salvatore in Lauro

 San Salvatore in Lauro is a Catholic church in central Rome, Italy.
 It is located on a piazza of the same name in the rione Ponte.
 It stands on Via Vecchiarelli, just south of the Lungotevere Tor di Nona and north of via dei Coronari.
-It is the "national church" of the marchigiani, the inhabitants of the Marche region of Italy (the population of each of Italy's regions was counted as a "nation" before Italian unification).
-The current protector of this titulus is Cardinal-Deacon Angelo Comastri.
+It is the "national church" of the marchigiani, the inhabitants of the Marches, region of Italy (the population of each of Italy's regions was counted as a "nation" before Italian unification).
+The protector of this titulus is currently Cardinal-Priest Angelo Comastri, from 2007 a Cardinal-Deacon but after ten years promoted, as is customary, to the rank of cardinal-priest, on 19 May 2018.
+The Cardinal served previously, in 1996–2005, as |Archbishop-Prelate of Loreto.

 History

 The oldest attestation of the church has it built on the ruins of an ancient pagan temple dedicated to the goddess Europa and surrounded by laurel trees.
 The first church at the site dates to the 11th century.
 It was rebuilt around 1450 by Cardinal Latino Orsini, as a chapel for a monastery he established next door, and in which he installed the Canons Regular of San Giorgio in Alga.

 The church was destroyed in a fire in 1591.
 The present building was constructed starting in 1594 on designs of the Bolognese Ottaviano Mascherino.
 San Salvatore in Lauro has been the Sanctuary of the Madonna di Loreto in Rome since 1600.

 Pope Innocent X granted pontifical decrees of canonical coronation to both venerated Marian images enshrine inside the church, The first image was the statue of Our Lady of Loreto which was crowned in 1644 and the painting of the Madonna delle Grazie which was crowned in 1654.